Skip to main content

 The following table highlights the main provisions of the second-degree murder statute in Maryland.

-What is Prohibited?
-Intentionally causing the death of another human being.
+Intentionally causing the death of another human being without premeditation or malice aforethought.

-Penalties Murder in the second degree in Maryland is a felony with a maximum sentence of 30 years in prison.
+Murder in the second degree in Maryland is a felony that carries a maximum prison sentence of 40 years.

 Maryland abolished the death penalty in 2013.
-However, even before then, capital punishment was only possible for first-degree murder.
+Capital punishment only applied to first-degree murder.

-Note: State laws change constantly, it’s important to verify the laws you’re researching by conducting your own research or consulting with a qualified Maryland criminal defense attorney.
+Disclaimer: State laws change constantly, so it’s essential to verify your state laws by conducting further research or consulting an experienced Maryland criminal defense attorney.

 Related Resources